-STAMP • An intervention program that extends the cognitive-behavioral approach to 5 to 7 old children on the ASD spectrum.
-The programme uses games and activities that teach various skills and concepts Communication Cookbook • An intervention focusing on the five essential 'ingredients' that support children's communication skills (4-6 years) LIP • An intervention which was designed to support children who start school with little preschool experience or children who have English as a second language Lego therapy • A social development program which helps children with autism spectrum disorders and related social communication difficulties.
-The program is based on the highly structured, systematic and predictable nature of Lego play which makes it appealing to children with social communication difficulties who are particularly attracted to system Starving the anger gremlin A therapy that is designed to support children who have difficulties managing their emotions successfully, which hopefully stops extreme verbal and physical behaviours Play dough therapy • A therapy which uses 'play' to communicate, increase understanding, and resolves issues for individual children.
+- LIP: An intervention which was designed to support children who start school with little pre-school experience or children who have English as a second language - Lego therapy: A social development program which helps children with autism spectrum disorders and related social communication difficulties.
+The program is based on the highly structured, systematic and predictable nature of Lego play which makes it appealing to children with social communication difficulties who are particularly attracted to system - Starving the anger gremlin: A therapy that is designed to support children who have difficulties managing their emotions successfully, which hopefully stops extreme verbal and physical behaviours - Play dough therapy: A therapy which uses 'play' to communicate, increase understanding, and resolves issues for individual children.
 There are many different types of play dough therapy.
-Some are child-centered (where the child directs the session) and some are directive and activity focused School start • A program developing language and sound skills in Foundation Stage pupils Numicon An intervention that involves a multi-sensory approach to number representation, maximizing children's opportunities to blend action and imagery with their use of mathematical language and symbols Starving the anxiety gremlin • Starving the anxiety gremlin is a therapy that is designed to support children who have difficulties managing their emotions successfully, which hopefully stops extreme anxiety levels TEECH It is an approach which tries to respond to the needs of ASD pupils using the best available approaches and methods.
-Pupils use visual props to aid their independence when completing a task 5.7 Adaptations to the curriculum and learning environment We make the following adaptations to ensure all pupils' needs are met: - Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. 5.8 Additional support for learning We have teaching assistants who are trained to deliver interventions.
-Most of the above interventions are led by our one HLTA and two level 3 TAs Teaching assistants will support pupils on a 1:1 basis according to individual IEP or EHC plans Teaching assistants will support pupils in small groups when a teacher deems it necessary - We work with the following agencies to provide support for pupils with SEND: - Inclusion and intervention team-local authority - Speech and Language therapy services - Physiotherapy and Occupational therapy - Educational psychology We support the whole child at Barleyhurst Park Primary School.
+Some are child-centred (where the child directs the session) and some are directive and activity focused - School start: A program developing language and sound skills in Foundation Stage pupils - Numicon: An intervention that involves a multi-sensory approach to number representation, maximizing children's opportunities to blend action and imagery with their use of mathematical language and symbols - Starving the anxiety gremlin: Starving the anxiety gremlin is a therapy that is designed to support children who have difficulties managing their emotions successfully, which hopefully stops extreme anxiety levels - TEECH: It is an approach which tries to respond to the needs of ASD pupils using the best available approaches and methods.
+Pupils use visual props to aid their independence when completing a task.

+5.7 Adaptations to the curriculum and learning environment

+We make the following adaptations to ensure all pupils' needs are met:

+- Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, recording devices etc. - Differentiating our teaching, for example, giving longer processing times, preteaching of key vocabulary, reading instructions aloud, using task plans etc.

+5.8 Additional support for learning

+We have Teaching Assistants who are trained to deliver interventions.
+Most of the interventions are delivered by a HLTA (Higher Level Teaching Assistant and Level 3 Teaching Assistants.
+Level 2 Teaching Assistants will support pupils on a 1:1 basis according to individual IEP or EHC plans and will support pupils in small groups when a teacher deems it necessary.

+We work with the following agencies to provide support for pupils with SEND:

+- Inclusion and Intervention Team Local Authority - Speech and Language Therapy (SaLT) services - > Physiotherapy and Occupational Therapy - Educational Psychology.

+We support the whole child at Barleyhurst Park Primary School.
 We offer our experience and expertise to support 'home life'.
 We recommend websites, charities and networks which may support the child and parents/carers.
-We also create resources which we may help a child at home.
-5.9 Expertise and training of staff Our SENDCo has 6 years' experience in this role.
+We also create resources which we believe may help a child at home.

+5.9 Expertise and training of staff